17 Unique Ways to Get More Traffic to Your Blog Post for Free

 This idea might be a little out there, due to the fact that it would probably take a decent amount of time to accomplish, but if you’re looking to get it done on a budget, here’s how you do it:

-- Login or create a free account for IFTTT (if this then that), and search for Twitter recipes.
+- Login or create a free account for Zapier, and set up a zap that uses Twitter as the trigger.

-- Find a recipe that creates a twitter list based on a certain hashtag and/or creates a Twitter list from the people who have mentioned you and add it to your recipes.
+- Create a zap that allows you to create a twitter list based on a certain hashtag and/or creates a Twitter list from the people who have mentioned you.

 - Open up a word doc or notepad or something and create a scripted tweet that says something like: “hey, I think you might like this blog post I wrote about X. What do you think? ” (You could even create a couple of these tweet templates for each of your posts and send them to yourself in an email so that you can do this on the go without too much effort.)